M-Sc-Research/English-learning/SmallTalk2me.md

 ## Prepositions and particles
-Words such as in, over and with are prepositions.
-We commonly use prepositions to show a relationship in space or time or a logical relationship between two or more people, places or things.
+Words such as in, over, and with are prepositions.
+We commonly use prepositions to show a relationship in space or time or a logical relationship between two or more people, places, or things.
 Prepositions are most commonly followed by a noun phrase, a pronoun or the -ing form of a verb.
 ## Suffixes
 A suffix is a letter or group of letters added at the end of a word which makes a new word.
 ##  Passive voice

 Passive: active and passive

-We use the terms active voice and passive voice to talk about ways of organising the content of a clause:
+We use the terms active voice and passive voice to talk about ways of organizing the content of a clause:

     Cambridge University Press published this book. (active)